ignaciomarvinjohn/meme-uet-hmt/README.md

 This is the version that uses UET, which utilizes the keywords/keyphrases.

 # Customization
+Our research is composed of different modules that other algorithms can easily substitute.
+We encourage you to try out other models and see their performance.

+You can:
+1. Change BLIP-2 using a different image captioning model.
+2. Use a differnt LLM other than GPT-4.
+(I suggest using LLM, which does not require financial cost.)
+3. Craft your own prompt.
+4. Create your own dataset using another method.

+Our code is also written in a comprehensive way so that you can edit them yourself.

 # Notes
 If you have concerns or suggestions regarding our GitHub, don't hesitate to message us.
 We want to improve this as much as possible, so your comments are welcome!